thomascit/dotfiles/README.md

 ## Prerequisites

 - Git and GNU Stow
-- Optional tools used by configs: Starship, Zoxide, Eza, Bat, Neovim/Vim, Tmux, Figlet, Lolcat, Fastfetch
+- Tools used by configs: Starship, Zoxide, Eza, Bat, Neovim/Vim, Tmux, Figlet, Lolcat, Fastfetch
-- Optional: tmux plugin manager (TPM)

 Tip: On macOS you can install many of these with Homebrew.
-On Linux use your distro’s package manager and `xclip` for clipboard support.

 ## Install